 Our reachability

-Please use Doctolib to book appointments or send us an
+Therefore, please use Doctolib to book appointments or send us an email to

 Are there alternatives to thyroid surgery?